GeekAlexis/FastMOT/README.md

   $ make
   ```
 ### Download VOC dataset for INT8 calibration
-Only if you want to use SSD
+Only required if you want to use SSD
   ```
   $ scripts/download_data.sh
   ```